Buy Jubilant Life Sciences; target of Rs 980: HDFC Securities

 HDFC Securities' research report on Jubilant Life Sciences

 Jubilant’s 2QFY19 performance was boosted by generic pharma, LSI and the integration of Triad pharmacies.
 Revenues were up 38.2% YoY to Rs 22.7bn (6% beat).
-Ex-triad, we believe, it grew ~14% YoY.
+Ex-Triad, we believe, it grew ~14% YoY.
 EBITDA came in at Rs 4.5bn, 6% below our expectations.
-The margins were affected by lower profitability of the LSI segment of 12%.
+The margin at 19.8% was affected by lower profitability of the LSI segment (12%).
 PAT was at ~Rs 2bn, up 67% YoY, 14% lower than our estimates due to higher taxes at 30% of PBT.

 Outlook